Ln Command

 A hard link is a direct reference to the original file.
 It points to the same location on the disk as the original file, and any changes made to the original file will be reflected in the hard link.
 Hard links are essentially multiple names for the same file.

-• -s or --symbolic: This option is used to create a symbolic link instead of a hard link.
-Symbolic links are discussed in the next section.
+: This option is used to create a symbolic link instead of a hard link.
+Symbolic links are discussed in the next section.-i

-• -i or --interactive: This option prompts the user for confirmation before overwriting an existing link.
+: This option prompts the user for confirmation before overwriting an existing link.-v

 A symbolic link, also known as a soft link, is a special type of link that points to another file or directory using its pathname.
 Unlike hard links, symbolic links are independent of the original file and can point to files on different filesystems or even non-existent files.